pabloveron/mosquitto_start/README.md

 # mosquitto_start
 Simple mosquitto project to subscribe and publish messages running in raspberry py from scratch

-Steps to install mosquitto from scratch (on RASPBIAN STRETCH LITE. download page)
+## Steps to install mosquitto from scratch (on RASPBIAN STRETCH LITE. download page)

--Update the package update list.
-Download the list to keep the versions updated.
-	sudo apt-get update
+- Update the package update list.
+Download the list to keep the versions updated. sudo apt-get update

--Dist upgrade sudo.
-Will install the packages to resolve the dependencies
+- Dist upgrade sudo.
+Will install the packages to resolve the dependencies apt-get dist-upgrade
-	apt-get dist-upgrade

--Install mosquitto and mosquitto-clients that includes command clients applications to test publisher and subscriber features
+- Install mosquitto and mosquitto-clients that includes command clients applications to test publisher and subscriber features sudo apt-get install mosquitto mosquitto-clients -y
-	sudo apt-get install mosquitto mosquitto-clients -y -Enable the subscriber test client
-	mosquitto_sub -t “testqueue/testtopic”
+- Enable the subscriber test client mosquitto_sub -t “testqueue/testtopic”

--Send the message using publisher client
-	mosquitto_pub -t “testqueue/testtopic” -m “testing”
+- Send the message using publisher client mosquitto_pub -t “testqueue/testtopic” -m “testing”

 #Python code to publish and subscribe